Miyonse Amosu

 Miyonse Amosu (born August 26, 1992) is a Nigerian chef and media personality from Badagry in Lagos State, Nigeria.
-He is known for being a housemate in the Big Brother Naija season 2, and hosting the cooking segment of the Wake Up Nigeria breakfast show on TVC Entertainment.
+He is known for being a Professional Chef and housemate in the Big Brother Naija season 2.
+He previously hosted the cooking segment of the Wake Up Nigeria breakfast show on TVC Entertainment.

 Early life and education

 Born in Festac Town, Lagos State to an entrepreneur father and a mum who is a nurse, he is the last of four children with an elder sister as well as two elder brothers.
 He went through nursery and primary education at AT-BET International School in Lagos, Nigeria's most populous city.